sanjeevabora/COVID19-StageIII-Tracker/README.md

 1. Privacy first architecture
 2. User, Role and permissions management
 3. Loosly coupled architecture for extensibility
-4. Local authorities interface to monitor users and their vulnerabilities
+4. Local authorities interface to monitor StageIII users and their vulnerabilities(Best UX with heatchart for easy tracing for authorities)